Welcome to Serco.com. Please review the region selection dropdown just below to get the most relevant content to your region.

 As a member of the Serco Executive Committee, David works closely with other CEOs across the business on global projects, such as the Rail Centre of Excellence which will be based in Dubai.

 David joined Serco in November 2015 as the Group General Counsel and Company Secretary.

 He leads on legal and commercial activities, the company secretarial function and on governance and compliance matters.

 He has extensive experience in the IT and services businesses having held roles as General Counsel of the BT Global Services division of BT plc as well as senior counsel of DuPont de Nemours.
 David started his career in private practice at Ashurst the leading City law firm and he is a qualified solicitor.
 He attended Southampton University and he is a non-executive director of the Legal Services Board, the independent body responsible for overseeing the regulation of lawyers in England and Wales and a member of its Audit Committee.

-Kate Steadman joined Serco as Group Strategy Director in February 2016.
+Kate Steadman joined Serco as Group Strategy and Communications Director in February 2016.
 She is responsible for the further development of our strategy, as well as Marketing, Internal Communications, and leading our efforts to further develop Serco’s reputation as a valued and respected source of innovative thinking about the delivery of public services.
 Kate was previously Senior Vice President for Strategy for the Global Government & Agencies business of Sodexo Group, with a footprint across 80 countries.